More <

 Exams and Tests

 X-rays of the chest or abdomen may show air in the abdominal cavity.
 This is called free air.
-It is a sign of a tear.
+It is a sign of a perforation.
 If the esophagus is perforated free air can be seen in the mediastinum (around the heart) and in the chest.

 A CT scan of the abdomen often shows where the hole is located.
 The white blood cell count is often higher than normal.